tcltk/tcl/doc/dev/value-history.md

 </pre>

-Note here that Tcl backslash substitution raises no error when asked to generated the **NULL** byte, even though Tcl version 7.6 has no way at all to do anything with that byte.
+Note here that Tcl backslash substitution raises no error when asked to generated the **NUL** byte, even though Tcl version 7.6 has no way at all to do anything with that byte.
 At some point it gets treated as a string terminator.